 3.2 1-6 February 2013 Cold-Air Pool

-A deep upper-level trough and associated midlatitude cyclone moved through the Great Basin between 28-30 January 2013, bringing very cold air aloft (700 hPa temperatures ~-20 °C) and 1-3 cm of light snowfall on top of a ~10-20 cm base across most of the Uintah Basin.
+A deep upper-level trough and associated midlatitude cyclone moved through the Great Basin from 28-30 January 2013, bringing very cold air aloft (700 hPa temperatures ~-20 °C) and 1-5 cm of light snowfall on top of a ~10-20 cm base across most of the Uintah Basin.
 Following the upper-level trough passage, 1-6 February was dominated by upper level ridging over the western US and surface high pressure in the Great Basin (Fig. 3.1).
 This pattern placed northeastern UT in a region of large-scale subsidence and mid-leveling warming.
 With warm air aloft (700 hPa temperatures between ~-7 and 0 °C), quiescent surface weather conditions, fresh snow cover, cold low-level air in place, and sufficient incoming solar insolation to drive photochemistry, the stage was set for a persistent CAP event and development of high ozone concentrations in the Uintah Basin.

 The surface temperatures from -5 to -15 °C observed at 1800 UTC (11 MST) 2 February 2013 (Fig. 2.1) provide an indication of the extent of the cold-air trapped in the lowest elevations of the Uintah Basin during this period.
 Above-freezing temperatures at higher elevations are common.
 At this time, ice fog and low stratus were observed in the lowest reaches of the basin with relative humidity values generally in the 85-90% range (reflecting saturation with respect to ice) while values drop to less than 50% on the slopes (not shown).